Léon Trulin: Life

 In the night from the 3 to 4 October 1915, Raymond and Léon, coming from Antwerp, headed toward Putte, Kapellen on the Belgium-Dutch border.
 Crossing the Wire of Death, they were arrested by a German patrol.
 They were brought to the Béguines jail in Antwerp.
-Léon was in the cell number 176, from the 4 to 12 October 1915.
-The 12 at night they were transferred to the Citadel of Lille where he joined his companions in resistance.
+Léon was in cell number 176, from the 4 to 12 October 1915.
+On the 12th, at night they were transferred to the Citadel of Lille where he joined his companions in resistance.

-In November 1915, after a short hearing, in the room of the German military court that were set up in the offices of the newspaper La Dépêche, in the Nationale street, the verdict was given : Léon Trulin, Marcel Gotti and Raymond Derain were sentenced to death and lose forever their civil rights.
+In November 1915, after a short hearing, in the room of the German military court that was set up in the offices of the newspaper La Dépêche, in the Nationale street, the verdict was given: Léon Trulin, Marcel Gotti and Raymond Derain were sentenced to death and lose forever their civil rights.
 Lucien Dewalf, Marcel Lemaire and André Hermann received fifteen years of jail and five years of loss of their civil right.
 Marcel Denèque was set free.
-The verdict was submitted two days latter to the commander in chief of the city, the General von Heinrich, that ratified the death sentence for Trulin (18 years old) without any chance of pardon, commute the death sentence of Derain (18 years old) and Marcel Gotti (15-year-old) to life of hard labor, keep the fifteen years for Lucien Deswaf (18 years old), Marcel Lemaire (17 years old) and André Hermann (17 years old), but removing the loss of their civil rights.
+The verdict was submitted two days later to the commander in chief of the city, General von Heinrich, that ratified the death sentence for Trulin (18 years old) without any chance of pardon, commuted the death sentence of Derain (18 years old) and Marcel Gotti (15-year-old) to life of hard labor, keeping the fifteen years for Lucien Deswaf (18 years old), Marcel Lemaire (17 years old) and André Hermann (17 years old), but removing the loss of their civil rights.

 When informed about the verdict, Léon Trulin simply said "I did it for my country".
 Then he wrote in his notebook "On 7 November 1915, at 4:10 am, French time, received death sentence around 3:1/4 am" And below :